Drexel University College of Arts and Sciences: Present

-The current structure of the college is made up of fourteen departments and one interdisciplinary major program that interact with each other as well as with a broad array of units throughout the university.
-The college's level of involvement in teaching across the university is exhibited by the fact that the college teaches approximately 35% of the total student credit hours of the university each year.
-The college employs over 300 faculty with research expenditures exceeding $4.6 million.
-At the undergraduate level, the college has 19 majors (BS, BA) as well as several minor and dual-degree programs.
-At the graduate level, the college has nine PhD. programs and 12 MS programs.
+The current structure of the college is made up of fourteen departments and one interdisciplinary major program that interact with each other, as well as with a broad array of units throughout the university.
+The College's level of involvement in teaching across the university is exhibited by the fact that it teaches approximately 35% of the total student credit hours of the university each year.
+The College employs over 300 faculty with research expenditures exceeding $4.6 million.
+At the undergraduate level, it has nineteen majors (BS, BA), as well as several minor and dual-degree programs.
+At the graduate level, the CoAs has nine PhD. programs and twelve MS programs.

 The CoAS offers majors and minors in 26 different areas of study and is the home of MAYA, Drexel's literary magazine.
-Students also have the opportunity for e-Learning an internet based learning opportunity involving different mediums such as online discussions, WebCT, and PowerPoint presentations.
+Students also have the opportunity for taking up an internet-based learning opportunity involving different mediums, such as online discussions, WebCT, and PowerPoint presentations.

 Degrees Offered

-The College of Arts and Sciences offers 20 majors, 8 accelerated degrees, 6 certificates, 9 intermediate proficiency certificates, and 38 minors.
+The College of Arts and Sciences offers twenty majors, eight accelerated degrees, six certificates, nine intermediate proficiency certificates, and 38 minors: